micmejia/bible-dump/AMPC/John/John 10.md

 And I have other sheep [beside these] that are not of this fold.
-I must bring _and_ [^c]impel those also; and they will listen to My voice _and_ heed My call, and so there will be [they will become] one flock under one Shepherd.
+I must bring _and_ impel those also; and they will listen to My voice _and_ heed My call, and so there will be [they will become] one flock under one Shepherd.